 Maryland Personal Injury Attorney

-AVID Law Firm was founded in 2014 and has a focus on providing aggressive defense accident and personal injury clients.
+AVID Personal Injury was founded in 2014 and has a focus on providing aggressive defense accident and personal injury clients.
 We have a superior team of accident injury attorney’s.
 Our legal services also include representation for criminal defense.

 Founding Attorney, Prince Williams, Esq.